Are you thinking about starting your own blog? Wondering what blogging tools you’ll need to get started?

 I’m a visual person through and through.
 So I was looking for a WYSIWYG (what you see is what you get) drag and drop website builder that I could use to design a custom WordPress website without having to deal with coding.

-During my research for the best WordPress Page Builder, Divi kept coming up.
-I decided to give it a try with their Test Drive along with another page builder with a free version to test out.
-I thought it would be a tough choice.
-But after using the two, Divi was the clear winner for ease of use and customization.
+I thought it would be a tough choice, but after using the two, Divi was the clear winner for ease of use and customization.

 Also, their customer service has been awesome!
 I love the live chat feature.
-Their support team is responsive and super helpful, always having the answer I’m looking for!
-I definitely made the right choice with Elegant Themes and the built-in Visual Page Builder with the Divi Theme.
+Their support team is responsive and super helpful, always having the answer I’m looking for.

 Blogging is essentially writing.
 If you’re going to be writing blog posts, you want to make sure you’re using proper spelling and punctuation.